espressomd/espresso/doc/sphinx/system_setup.rst

     system.thermostat.set_stokesian(kT=1.0, seed=43)

-where ``kT`` denotes the desired temperature of the system, and ``seed`` the seed for the random number generator of the Stokesian Dynamics thermostat.
+where ``kT`` denotes the desired temperature of the system, and ``seed`` the seed for the random number generator.
-It is independent from the other random number generators in |es|.

 .. _CUDA: